wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 {% endhighlight %}

 # 2. Create an Elixir project in umbrella
-I'll start creating first a new Elixir project inside `apps` folder.
+I'll start off by creating an Elixir project inside the `apps` folder.

 {% highlight sh %}
 $> mix new ping_elixir
 {% endhighlight %}

-Now, I'll add a `ping` function inside the `PingElixir` module whose just prints a message.
+Now, I'll add a `ping` function inside the `PingElixir` module whose only purpose is to print out a message.

 {% highlight elixir %}
 # apps/ping_elixir/lib/ping_elixir.ex